Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Applications to wind Riemannian structures and navigation

+The possibility of the existence of these last geodesics was pointed out by Caratheodory in \cite[\S 282]{Carath67}, who studied a time-independent wind on a plane.
+Indeed, he mentioned the possibility of the existence of solutions which are limits of maximal and minimal ones and called ``anomalous'' their possible velocity vector fields.
+In a more modern language, these solutions are called {\em abnormal extremals } (compare, e.g., with \cite[p.54-55]{userres}, where the Zermelo navigation problem on a plane is analysed).

+We have interpreted abnormal extremals in three equivalent ways: (a) boundary geodesics of $(M,\Sigma)$, (b) lightlike pregeodesics (up to a finite number of instants where the velocity vanishes) of $-h$, and (c) projections of certain lightlike geodesics in the associated SSTK spacetime.

+From the spacetime viewpont, all Zermelo solutions are projections of first arriving future-pointing lightlike pregeodesics connecting $(0,x_0)$ to $l_{y_0}=\R\times \{y_0\}$.

+\item For the existence of maximizing geodesics, assuming the obvious necessary condition $R(x_0,y_0)<+\infty$ (apart from $y_0 \in J^+_\Sigma(x_0)$), the possible maximizing curves must be found in the set of geodesics for the Lorentz-Finsler metric $F_l$ and in the set of (smooth) lightlike pregeodesics of $-h$.

+Notice that the maximizing geodesics, if they exist, must be entirely contained in the region of strong wind: otherwise, when one crosses a point of non-strong wind, one can concatenate a wind curve segment so that the curve remains close to this point along an arbitrarily long time, before arriving at $y_0$.

+From the spacetime viewpoint, all maximizing curves are projections of last arriving future-pointing lightlike pregeodesics connecting $(0,x_0)$ to $l_{y_0}=\R\times \{y_0\}$.

+\item In order to ensure the existence of extremals, the condition of w-convexity becomes the natural one: (a) it holds when $\Sigma$ is complete or any of the conditions in parts $(i)$ and $(ii)$ of Proposition~\ref{c63} holds, (b) it generalizes the classical notion of convexity for domains of Riemannian and Finslerian manifolds, and (c) as in these geometries, it is related to the convexity of the boundary of the domain (see Theorem~\ref{lake} below).

+From the spacetime viewpoint, w-convexity becomes equivalent to the causal simplicity of the spacetime, a standard causality condition.
+As in the previous cases, the interpretation in the SSTK has a double interest: (i) it may be easier to check, and (ii) it provides the arrival times of the extremal geodesics (namely, the $t$-coordinate at boundary points in $l_{y_0}$ of $J^+(0,x_0)\cap l_{y_0}$).

+\item As in Riemannian Geometry, one can wonder at what extent all the $\Sigma$-pregeodesics from $x_0$ to $y_0$ are critical points for some length functional.
+The answer to this question (Theorem~\ref{fp}) is postponed to the study of a new general Fermat's principle for spacetimes and its adaptation for SSTK spacetimes in Section~\ref{further1}. \end{enumerate}

-We emphasize that w-convexity is a global assumption on the wind Riemannian structure and it holds when $\Sigma$ is geodesically complete, recall Proposition~\ref{c63}.
-On the other hand, the connectivity condition $y_0\in J_\Sigma^+(x_0)\setminus{\{x_0\}}$ is an obviously necessary one as a solution $\gamma$ must be a wind curve from $x_0$ and $y_0$.
-We would like to point out that even on a compact manifold $M$ there might exist points $x_0$, $y_0$ which are not connected by any wind curve.
-For example, consider a sphere $S^2$ with the natural metric induced by the Euclidean one and a smooth vector field which is given in spherical coordinates $(\theta, \phi)$ by
+\begin{exe} The obvious connectivity condition $y_0\in J_\Sigma^+(x_0)\setminus{\{x_0\}}$ in Zermelo's problem may fail even if $M$ is compact.
+Indeed, consider a sphere $S^2$ with the natural metric induced by the Euclidean one and a smooth vector field which is given in spherical coordinates $(\theta, \phi)$ by